hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 Roughly it means "continue to work correctly, even when things go wrong".

-Thins that can go wrong called faults.
+Things that can go wrong called faults.
 Systems that anticipate faults and can cope with them are called fault-tolerant or resilient.

 Fault is not the same as a failure.